First Duty and Future Assignments in the Military

 It's important not to confuse assignments with deployments, which are of course based on many factors such as geopolitical situations and the need for U.S. military troops around the world.

 Each of the services also has procedures for hardship assignments.
 This allows a military member to apply for reassignment to a specific area/base, due to a valid family hardship.
-The military's definition of hardship is when there are extreme family problems such as illness, death, or extremely unusual circumstances that are temporary in nature and the specific circumstances necessitates the military member's presence.
+The military's definition of hardship is when there are extreme family problems such as illness, death, or extremely unusual circumstances that are temporary in nature and the specific circumstances necessitate the military member's presence.

 If the problem is not one that can be resolved within one year, a hardship discharge will be considered, rather than a hardship assignment.